MagicMirrorOrg/MagicMirror/README.md

 MagicMirror² focuses on a modular plugin system and uses [Electron](http://electron.atom.io/) as an application wrapper.
 So no more web server or browser installs necessary!

-## Installation instructions and Documentation
+## Installation Instructions and Documentation
-For the full documentation including installation and upgrade instructions, please visit our dedicated documentation website: [http://docs.magicmirror.builders](http://docs.magicmirror.builders).
+For the full documentation including installation and upgrade instructions, please visit our dedicated documentation website: [https://docs.magicmirror.builders](https://docs.magicmirror.builders).

 ## Links
 - Website: [https://magicmirror.builders](https://magicmirror.builders)